healthy-chicken-saladeers/rag_detective/docs/gcp-setup-instructions.md

 ### Step 2: Update the Package Index

-Before installing new packages, it's always good to update the package index.
+Before installing new packages, update the package index just in case.
 Run the following command:

 ```sh
 sudo apt-get update